 4. You can do the tempering with ajwain aka carom seeds, instead of mustard – too.
 I prefer the mustard, though.

-5. Amchoor powder can be used instead of tamarind, to add sourness to the patra.
+5. Amchoor powder or lemon juice can be used instead of tamarind, to add sourness to the patra.

 6. Make sure you use a tall stand inside the pressure cooker while steaming the colocasia leaf roll.
 No water should enter the colander in which you will place the roll.

 7. A colander helps in even steaming of the roll, rather than using a closed vessel.

 8. You can use red chilli powder instead of green chillies, to spice up the colocasia leaf roll.
 Use as many or as few green chillies as you want, depending upon how spicy you want the roll to be.

 9. Choose fresh, tender colocasia leaves to make this dish, preferably with black veins.
 Don’t choose mature leaves, as there are more chances of them causing itchiness on your tongue and in your throat.